saikat056/data_structures/README.md

 # Data Structures
-This is a collection of different programming problems implemented in Ruby and JavaScript.
+This is a collection of different data-structure related programming problems implemented in Ruby and JavaScript.